 Kinder: Jenny, it was a pleasure.
 Thank you so much.

-See related: Charged Up! podcast: Becoming the boss of your career,
+See related: Charged Up! podcast: Unexpected tools for success,